lettyciasilva/lettyciasilva/README.md

 ###

-<h3 align="left">Graduating in Information Systems (IFMG-Ouro Branco), seeking improvement and experience in the area to become a Developer.
-Civil Engineer in career transition, I'm passionate about technology and programming.
+<h3 align="left">Civil Engineer in career transition, seeking improvement and experience in the area to become a Developer.
+I'm passionate about technology and programming.
 I belive that technology can change the world!</h3>

 ###

-<p align="left">I'm living in Brazil, Minas Gerais 🇧🇷<br>I'm a Information Systems student 🎓💻</p>
+<p align="left">I'm living in Brazil, Minas Gerais 🇧🇷</p>

 ###